List of Fast & Furious characters: Monica Fuentes

 Agent Monica Fuentes is a U.S. Customs (ICE) federal agent.
 Monica has been working undercover as an assistant for drug kingpin Carter Verone for nearly a year when Brian and Roman are brought in.
 She falls in love with Brian, but earns Roman's mistrust.
 Monica later warns Brian that after the mission Verone has assigned them, he intends to kill them.
 She blows her cover by telling Brian about the airstrip, being the only person Verone notified about it.
 She is then taken captive aboard his private yacht, but Brian and Roman jump their Camaro onto the boat, saving Monica and capturing Verone.
 After Miami, Brian and Monica go their separate ways.

 In the mid-credits scene of Fast Five, Hobbs receives a file from Monica regarding a robbery, in which Letty's photograph is attached, revealing that she is still alive, and is involved with the military convoy robbery in Berlin.
+In Fast X, Monica is revealed to be one of Dante Reyes' targets from his vision board.
 Monica is portrayed by Eva Mendes.